Optimal witnessing of the quantum Fisher information with few measurements: Conclusions

-{\it Conclusions.}---We showed a general method to estimate the metrological usefulness of quantum states based on few measurements, such as measuring the fidelity or some collective observables.
-We tested our approach on extensive experimental data on photonic and cold gas experiments, and demonstrated that it works even for the case of thousands particles \cite{*[{For some of the programs used for this article, see the actual version of the QUBIT4MATLAB package at {\tt http://www.mathworks.com/matlabcentral/}.
+We have reported a general method to estimate the metrological usefulness of quantum states based on a few measurements, such as measurements of the fidelity or some collective observables.
+We tested our approach on extensive experimental data from photonic and cold-gas experiments and demonstrated that it works even for the case of thousands particles \cite{*[{For some of the programs used for this article, see the actual version of the QUBIT4MATLAB package at {\tt http://www.mathworks.com/matlabcentral/}.
 The 3.0 version of the package is described in }] [{ .}] Toth2008QUBIT4MATLAB}.
-In the future, it would be interesting to use our method to test the optimality of various recent formulas giving a lower bound on the quantum Fisher information \cite{Oudot2015Two-mode,Zhang2014Quantum}, as well as to improve the lower bounds for spin-squeezed states and Dicke states allowing for the measurement of more observables than the ones used in this publication.
+In the future, it would be interesting to use our method to test the optimality of various recent formulas giving a lower bound on the quantum Fisher information \cite{Oudot2015Two-mode,Zhang2014Quantum}.
+Another important question is how to improve the lower bounds on the quantum Fisher information in various experiments by using the knowledge of further operator expectation values.